Red Party (Norway): Thomassen era (2010–2012)

-Moxnes (2012–present)
+Moxnes era (2012–2023)

 Bjørnar Moxnes was elected party leader in May 2012.
 During Moxnes' leadership, the party has increased its vote share severalfold.
 The party first broke Norway's 4% election threshold in the 2021 parliamentary elections, and entered the Storting with 4,7% and 8 deputies.
 The party subsequently grew in polls, reaching 10,3% and placing third in a nationwide poll conducted in February 2022 in its highest poll result to date.